opennetworkinglab/aether-docs/edge_deployment/overview.rst

 information.

-The edge site must provide internet access to the Aether edge, specifically the Management Server.
+The edge site must provide internet access to the Aether edge, specifically the Management Router.
 The traffic required is:

 * VPN connection (ESP protocol, Ports UDP/500 and UDP/4500) to Aether Central